 Although clearly unique, our approach is based on decades of experience and what we have learned responding to previous disease outbreaks, including Cholera in Haiti, Zika and Ebola outbreaks in both west Africa and more recently the Democratic Republic of Congo including:

 - Harnessing the power of faith leaders as messengers of important health and disease-prevention messages.

 - Empowering community health workers to inform their communities of potential hazards and how they can protect themselves as well as equipping them to provide care locally, when possible.

 Our work, both on a day-to-day basis and especially in emergency situations, is only possible through our network of hidden heroes: committed Child Sponsors, governments, foundations, companies and individuals who generously give of both their time and their resources.

 *Initially, although we were responding in every country where we work in one form or another we were providing targeted support to 17 priority countries.
-Because of the magnitude and gravity of this emergency, we recently expanded our response to include all countries where World Vision is working, expanding our response to reach at least 72 million vulnerable people through our $350 million response.
-A new response plan is currently being finalized.
+Because of the magnitude and gravity of this emergency, we expanded our response to include all countries where World Vision is working, expanding our response to reach at least 72 million vulnerable people through our $350 million response.

 World Vision responds in Wuhan, China to support children and communities impacted by COVID-19.

 World Vision expands its response to other countries with reported cases across Asia and Latin America.